albertonavasg/pmod-oled-rgb/README.md

 My plans for the future involve:

-- Refactor the VHDL code of the SPI master for a more "professional" style and a configurable module
+- Refactor the VHDL code of the SPI master for a more "professional" style and a configurable module.
-- Extend the C functionalities of the driver
+- Extend the C functionalities of the driver.
-- Use Petalinux for the Operating System, simplifying the current deployment process of the OS and general replication of the project, specially the OS version, whichc is the most interesting one.
+- Use Petalinux for the Operating System, simplifying the current deployment process of the OS and general replication of the project, specially the OS version, which is the most interesting one.
 - Add a second screen to have a richer system and some variety of functionalities.

 ## 5. Folder Structure